 - Food quality has improved.
 The high cost is still primarily due to the setting and the high demand for a reservation, but it’s unlikely you’ll leave disappointed in what you’re served.

 - Very difficult to get a reservation.
 Ideally, you want to book your reservation at 6am, 180 days away from the date or you risk being shut out.
 A walk-up table is a virtual impossibility to due to how full they’re booked.

-- Service may be rushed.
-Price includes tip, so staff does not receive any monetary reward for exemplary service.
+- Price includes tip, so staff does not receive any monetary reward for exemplary service.
 Meals may feel rushed as the sooner you’re out, the sooner they can bring in another group paying $60+ a head.